Google Photos free up device storage option is greyed out

 As mentioned above, the photos and videos that uploaded to Google Photos also will quota the storage space of Google Drive.
 If you are using the free account of Google Drive but don’t plan to upgrade your account, what if the storage space of Google Drive is full.
 Is there a way to get more Google Drive storage space for photos without spending?

 The answer is yes.
 Since each Google account offers 15 GB of storage space for free, you can sign up for multiple Google account and enjoy countless 15 GB.
-If you don’t want to store files in multiple accounts, you can rely on a cloud service like CBackupper, which can help you merge Google Drive accounts with ease.
+If you don’t want to store files in multiple accounts, you can rely on a cloud service like CBackup, which can help you merge Google Drive accounts with ease.

 The top three ways to fix the “Google Photos free up device storage greyed out” issue has been listed above, you can try them one by one until your error disappears.
-If you want more free storage space for photos, you can also try the CBackupper to combine the storage space of multiple Google Drive accounts with ease.
+If you want more free storage space for photos, you can also try the CBackup to combine the storage space of multiple Google Drive accounts with ease.